GuardianOfGods/unity-interview-questions/README.md

 </details>

 ## Junior
-Decription: who have 1-3 years work with Unity.

-## Middle Junior
-Decription: who have more than 3 years work with Unity.
+Decription: who have 1-5 years work with Unity.

 ## Senior
-Decription: practically who have more than 5 years work with Unity and base on knowledge.
+Decription: practically who have more than 5 years working with Unity and base on knowledge.

 ### You can support me via